khadas/khadas_docs/linux/source/vim1/I2c.md

-title: How To Access I2C
+title: I2C
 ---

-This guide is about how to access i2c on Ubuntu and Android.
+This guide is about how to access i2c on Ubuntu.

-## Preconditions

-* `Ubuntu V180531` or newer
-* `Android V180619` or newer

 ## Connections